 Debts Exempt From Statute Of Limitations On Debt

-- All government loans such as federal student loans are not exempt from statute of limitations laws either
+- All government loans such as federal student loans are not exempt from the statute of limitations laws either

-- Child support and/or alimony payments are normally not exempt from statute of limitations laws in most state
+- Child support and/or alimony payments are normally not exempt from the statute of limitations laws in most state

 - Some debts don’t have a statute of limitations